pacak/bpaf/bpaf_cauwugo/README.md

 possible values directly.
 You don't need to configure anything else other than completion configuration for `cauwugo` itself to use this functionality.
 This probably won't work if you are doing crosscompilation

+## Unknown commands passthough

+Any other command `cauwugo` can't recognize - it will pass to `cargo` directly so if you have `cargo-show-asm` installed and `cargo asm --lib foo` works then `cauwugo asm --lib foo` will work as well.